L-SY/rl_deploy/README.md

-# rl_deploy
+# diablo_rl_deploy
-> Use ros_control to realize sim2sim in gazebo and sim2real
+> Use ros_control to realize diablo's sim2sim in gazebo and sim2real

 >Many thanks to DirectDriveTech-DDT[https://github.com/DirectDriveTech-DDT]  for the guidance and hardware provided for this project